aryatschand/MLPerf-Power-HPCA-2025/README.md

 Refer to figures.md for a more detailed description of each figure in the paper and the specific MLPerf power data points used for each.

+Optionally, you can also run the code for each figure individually.
+Navigate to the '/code' directory, install the required software packages in 'requirements.txt', change the output figure directory at the end of the file to '../figures/figureX.png' and run it with Python 3.12.

 # Measuring Power

 [This repo](https://github.com/mlcommons/power-dev) contains the development branch of MLPerf™ power measurement code.
 Everything is Apache 2.0 code developed by MLCommons™.
 Access is available to anyone.